Outward Exchange for DCU Students

 Seize the opportunity to study abroad

-Always looking outwards and forwards, DCU is committed to providing DCU students with a truly international experience during their studies here.
 Improve your employability, learn a language, make new friends and acquire a new perspective on the puzzles, problems, and opportunities of the contemporary world by studying abroad at one of DCU’s partner institutions.

-Exchange Programmes at DCU
+Outbound Exchange Programmes for DCU Students

 Depending on their programme, DCU students are eligible to study abroad either for one semester or academic year in the third year of their programme.
 Students may also be eligible to study, free of charge, at partner summer programmes.